sourdough starter.

 • Add 2 parts of water, (100g).

-• Every 12-24 hours, remove 100g of starter from the container, add 50g flour and 50g of water and mix until no dry remains.
+• Every 12-24 hours, remove 70% of the starter from the container, add 50g flour and 50g of water and mix until no dry remains.

 • Repeat these steps for the following days.